Pa7ch3s/ThickClientAllTheThings/docs/index.md

 # ThickClientAllTheThings

-Notes from everything I've learned in the field... made pretty.
+Not going to pawn this off like these are all my personal notes.
+This is simply my research and the repo I've always wanted.
+Notes from everything I could find (WITH my own notes included); made pretty just for you.

-Everyone points their tooling at web and mobile.
-Meanwhile the thick client sitting on someone's machine, with local admin, a signing cert, an auto-updater, an IPC bus, and an entire browser engine bolted inside it, gets a shrug.
-That's the gap.
-This is the map for it: how to test Electron, Tauri, CEF/WebView2, .NET, Java, and native desktop apps, organized the way an attacker actually moves through one instead of a web checklist stapled onto a binary.
+This maps: how to test Electron, Tauri, CEF/WebView2, .NET, Java, and native desktop apps, organized the way an attacker would move through one.
 Methodology, not a weapon.
 Authorized testing only.

 ## Contents